CEMeNT-PSAAP/MCDC-TNT/README.md

 5. trainsent modeling

 ## Quick Set-Up
+I don't expect anyone to run this but for thoes who are interested!
 For Numba (CPU/GPU) and the Pure Python implementation we can do all this:
 1. From a terminal with conda installed set up a conda enviroment with `conda create -n mcdc_tnt numba matplotlib pyyaml pytest` which will install all package dependecies for the Numba (no pyomp) and Pure Python implementations
 2. run `conda activate mcdc_tnt`
 3. Clone this github